Route network simplification for transport planning

 Abstract

 Route network datasets are central to transport models as key inputs and outputs.
 The complexity of route network inputs from sources such as OpenStreetMap has increased over time, enabling more precise modelling of sustainable modes such as walking and cycling.
 However, this complexity can affect the visualisation of model results.
-A common issue is the presence of multiple parallel ways on the same corridor.
-This can lead to incorrect traffic flow values inferred from visual inspection of results, misinterpretation of model outputs and, potentially, investment in the wrong places.
-To address this challenges, we present and compare two methods for simplifying route network datasets: 1) image skeletonization and 2) Voronoi diagram-centreline identification approaches.
-These methods have real-world applications in urban mobility and green transportation, as illustrated by the use of the simplified network results in the Transport for Scotland funded Network Planning Tool, which is publicly available at www.nptscot.scot.
-Being developed with open data and open-source software, these methods are not only reproducible but also adaptable, enbabling their use in new contexts.
+A common issue is the presence of multiple parallel ways on the same corridor, which can lead to visual artefacts and misinterpretation of model outputs.
+To address this challenges, we present and compare two methods for simplifying route network datasets: 1) image skeletonization and 2) Voronoi diagram-centreline identification.
+These methods have real-world applications, as illustrated in the “Simplified network” layer in the Transport for Scotland funded Network Planning Tool, which is publicly available at www.npt.scot.
+Based on open access data and the open source parenx Python package, available on the Python Package Index, these methods are not only reproducible but also adaptable, enbabling their use in new contexts.

 1 Introduction

-With the increasing availability of high resolution geographic datasets and performant hardware and software, people (e.g. via OpenStreetMap) and national mapping agencies are mapping in more and more detail.
-Sustainable transport planning can benefit from the influx of data, but excess complexity and intricacy of street network geometries can lead to problems in analyzing and visualizing transportation networks.
+Growing availability of high resolution geographic datasets and performant hardware and software has enabled people (e.g. via OpenStreetMap) and mapping agencies to generate increasingly detailed maps, a trend that is set to continue.
+Sustainable transport planning benefits from this trend, but the complexity and intricacy of street network geometries can create problems.
 A clear and intuitive visual representation is crucial for identifying issues such as bottlenecks, congestion hotspots, and areas of poor accessibility.
 Consequently, the necessity for network simplification becomes evident, aligning with wider ‘map generalization’ methods for pre-processing datasets depending on the scale of analysis (Sutton 1998).
-25 years since Sutton’s paper on the topic, simplification of networks for transport planning and other applications remains an unsolved challenge.
+25 years since Sutton’s paper on the topic, simplification of networks for transport planning and other applications remains an unsolved challenge. –>

 Vector geometry simplification methods include Douglas-Peucker and Visvalingam-Whyatt algorithms (Liu et al. 2020; Magalhaes et al. 2014).
-These methods reduce the number of vertices in a line or polygon features.
-While effective in preserving the overall shape and geographical accuracy, this method struggles to reduce network complexity, as shown in Section 4.
-Vector smoothing approaches, including the use of Bezier curves (Pradhan and Pradhan 2023) and Kernel-based smoothing (Duong 2022), can create more visually appealing lines or polygons, but do not reduce the number of vertices and so are of limited use for simplifying transport networks.
+While preserving the overall shape and geographical accuracy, this method struggles to reduce network complexity.
+Vector smoothing approaches, including the use of Bezier curves (Pradhan and Pradhan 2023) and Kernel-based smoothing (Duong 2022), can create more visually appealing lines or polygons, but do not reduce the number of vertices.

-Recent progress towards solving the knotty problem problem of network simplification for transport planning has included methods for the automatic detection of ‘face artifacts’ (Fleischmann and Vybornova, n.d.) and removal of ‘slivers’ to generate simplified representations of ‘street blocks’ (Grippa et al. 2018).
+Other network simplification methods for transport planning include automatic detection of ‘face artifacts’ (M. Fleischmann and Vybornova, n.d.) and removal of ‘slivers’ to generate simplified representations of ‘street blocks’ (Grippa et al. 2018).
 However, these methods tend to be ‘all or nothing’ and do not provide flexibility in terms of the level of simplification or which features are removed.

 The aim of this paper is to articulate the problem of complex route networks, present solutions with implementations in open source software for reproducible research, and describe applications of the methods to support more effective transport planning.
 Section 2 outlines the problem of complex route networks.
-Section 3 describes the input datasets.
-Section 4 presents methods for route network simplification alongside results based on the example datasets.
-In Section 6 we discuss the results and outline future work.
+Section 3 presents methods for route network simplification alongside results based on the example datasets.
+Section 4 demonstrates the methods applied to a real transport network (Edinburgh, Scotland) and Section 5 concludes with a discussion of the results and future work.

 2 Problem definition

-• It does not remove redundant vertices, which can lead to large file sizes and slow rendering.
+• Functionally redundant vertices are kept, leading to large file sizes and slow rendering.

-The final point is most relevant to the present paper.
-An example of the issue is shown in Figure 1 from the Propensity to Cycle Tool for England (PCT), with segment values representing daily commuter cycling potential flows (Lovelace et al. 2017).
+The latter issue is particularly problematic for visualisation of transport networks, as shown in Figure 1.
 The left panel shows Otley Road with a flow value of 818 (Figure 1 (a)).
 The right panel, by contrast, shows three parallel ways parallel to Armley Road with flow values of 515 (shown), 288 and 47 (values not shown) (Figure 1 (b)).
 Although this section of Armley road has a higher cycling potential than the section of Otley Road shown (515 + 288 + 47 > 818), this is not clear from the visualisation.

 (a)